 PRIORITIES FOR WICKERBOTTOM

 One of the most helpful perks of Wickerbottom is the fact that she does not require a Science Machine to craft any of its recipes.
 Having access to Science Machine recipes makes it possible to acquire a Backpack quickly, making resource collecting trivial.
-Players will only need 4 Grass and 4 Sticks to craft backpacks.
+Players will only need 4 Grass and 4 Twigs to craft backpacks.